davidkeya/davidkeya/_pages/about.md

 <img src="{{ "/assets/images/new/tsavoo.jpg" | absolute_url }}"
 width="50%" hspace="20" align="right">

-I help organizations understand and leverage their quantitative information.
-Call it what you will: data science, machine learning, or statistics; the modern technological world lies at the intersection of mathematics and computing, and that's where I like to play.
+I am an aspiring multi-industry analyst, seeking to use proven business practices and data analytics skills to provide deep and actionable insights from any data set.
+Always searching for challenging opportunities to apply current expertise.
+I love working on projects, so feel free to reach out for collaboration.

-I've worked with [Stage 1 start-ups][5] and [publicly traded corporations][6], building models, establishing codebases, and providing mathematical expertise to developers.
-My mother tongue is Python, but I also speak Scala and Java.
-I have experience working with Apache Spark, scikit-learn, Tensorflow, pandas, and many other popular data analysis and machine learning libraries.
+My mother tongue is Python, but I also have experience working with dashboard /report skills using Excel, Python data visualization tools, pandas, Matplotlib, Seaborn, NumPy and many other popular data analysis and machine learning libraries.

-I have a bachelors degree in Physics from Reed College, where I did [my thesis][2] on measurement of quantum entanglement in optical systems.
+I have a bachelors degree in Physics from Kenyatta University, where I did [my thesis][2] on measurement of quantum entanglement in optical systems.
 After spending some time pursuing other interests,[^fnote2] I began working on my Ph.D. in Applied Mathematics at University of Colorado.
 My dissertation covers a